 An even more urgent question may be whether anyone can consolidate the forces resistant to Trump in time to stop the front-runner—especially if his broad new coalition propels him to an unprecedented sweep of the three critical states that kick off the GOP voting starting on Monday.

-Janie Boschma contributed reporting.
+Janie Boschma contributed reporting to this article.